 Traces in both lithified rock and unconsolidated marine sediment are included in this dataset.
 Twenty-five burrows in our dataset come from unconsolidated sediments.
 These were mostly measured in modern coastal environments, although nine were burrows measured in sediment cores sampled by various ocean drilling projects (age range: Eocene–Quaternary).
-For the 362 burrows found in lithified sediments, pre-compaction burrow depth was estimated using a lower bound decompaction factor of 1.0 and an upper bound decompaction factor of 3.0.
+For the 365 burrows found in lithified sediments, pre-compaction burrow depth was estimated using a lower bound decompaction factor of 1.0 and an upper bound decompaction factor of 3.0.
 Most decompaction factors for common sedimentary lithologies fall within these ranges (111, 112).
-A standard LOESS smoothing regression was performed on both the upper and lower bounds of burrow depths produced by application of these consolidation factors to estimate transition layer depths across the Phanerozoic.
+A standard LOESS smoothing regression was performed on both the upper and lower bounds of burrow depths produced by application of these decompaction factors to estimate transition layer depths across the Phanerozoic.

 To estimate a single transition zone depth representative of each sedimentary unit in our database, a normalized dataset was produced by retaining only the deepest burrow measurement from a single horizon, bed, member, or formation; the highest resolution available was used in each case.
 To consider our transition zone depths under an infaunal tiering framework, we adapted the burrow tiering classification scheme of Bottjer and Ausich (14) and classified each resulting transition layer datum as “shallow” (<6 cm), “intermediate” (6–12 cm), or “deep” (>12 cm).

 All transition zone depths produced using the normalization scheme described above were used for changepoint analyses except for those that relied on unconsolidated burrow measurements; this was done so that the original depth measurements of lithified burrows, rather than the depth range produced by application of decompaction factors, could be quantitatively assessed.
 For these changepoint analyses, all transition zone depths were placed consecutively in chronologic order with a null model of uniform distribution such that the leftmost value on the x-axis corresponds to the oldest burrow in the dataset and the rightmost value corresponds to the youngest burrow.
 If more than one burrow depth was reported by the same authors from a single interval within a stratigraphic unit, only the deepest measurement from that interval was used to more accurately reflect the true maximum extent of the sedimentary transition layer.
 Changepoint analyses were performed using the PAST software package (113).
 1,000,000 simulations were run with a permitted maximum of 10 detectable changepoints; the number of changepoints was unrestricted below this maximum.
+Changepoints were recognized where the average changepoint model identified >10% increase or decrease in burrow or transition layer depth and for which an elevated percentage of model simulations converged in identifying changepoints in a given part of the dataset (i.e., more than three times the mean of the twenty preceding data points).

 REFERENCES